7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

         (symbol-call :fiveam :run!
            (find-symbol* :master-suite :proj2/tests/main))))
 ```
-The `:perform` line is read before any of the packages are created.
-The function `symbol-call`
+The `:perform` line is read before any of the packages in your project are created.
+The function
-allows you to specify a package, `fiveam`, and a function in that package, `run!`, and the args
+`symbol-call` allows you to specify a package, `fiveam`, and a function in that package, `run!`, and
-for the function--when the package hasn't been created yet.
+the args for the function--when the package hasn't been created yet.
 The args for the `run!` function are
 whatever the function `find-symbol*` returns.  `find-symbol*` lets you specify a symbol, `master-suite`,
 in a package, `proj1/tests/main` that hasn't been read yet.
 None of the `fiveam` tutorials that I read
 has a `:perform` line that works.
 I got the `:perform` line above from the `asdf` manual in the section